The Rise of Language Models in Mining Software Repositories: A Survey: Declaration of AI-Assisted Tools

-During the preparation of this article, the authors used \mbox{ChatGPT} and \mbox{Gemini} to enhance the grammar and style of their own text, in accordance with ACM guidelines.
-All content was thoroughly reviewed and edited by the authors, taking full responsibility for the final manuscript. \end{acks}
+During the preparation of this manuscript, the authors used \mbox{ChatGPT} to enhance the grammar and style of the text.
+All content was thoroughly reviewed and edited by the authors, taking full responsibility for the final manuscript.